ZDF Studios: History

+On January 27, 2000, ZDF Enterprises had established a new subsidiary based in its main headquarters at Mainz entitled ZDF.New Media with ZDF Enterprises's head of marketing & sales Peter Lang serving as co-president and Dirk Max Johns as president of content & multimedia products serving and co-president of the new unit.

+On May 11, 2001, ZDF Enterprises had entered the theme park business and greenlighted to create a theme park near its headquarters in Mainz named the ZDF Theme Park that would bring ZDF's programming catalogue into 3D attraction adaptations with theme park developer MPEG and the Mainz City Council developing documents for ZDF's theme park while ZDF Enterprises' partner Flebbe Group will be running ZDF's new theme park in Mainz.

+In 2002, ZDF Enterprises entered a worldwide production partnership with Australian television production company Jonathan M. Shiff Productions to develop children's television series with ZDF Enterprises would co-produce & handle worldwide distribution to the upcoming television series produced by Jonathan M. Shiff Productions outside of Australia and New Zealand, ZDF Enterprises' partnership with Jonathan M. Shiff Productions started with the successful television series H2O: Just Add Water; their partnership would later be expanded seven years later in June 2009.

 In July 2007, ZDF Enterprises announced they had acquired a 50% majority stake in Bavaria Film's independent television production subsidiary Bavaria Fernsehproduktion.
 The latter's previous parent, major German film production and distribution company Bavaria Film, spun off their television production arm into an independent subsidiary within Bavaria Film, in order for them to become a management holding company.
 The acquisition of a 50% stake by ZDF Enterprises had turned Bavaria Film's television subsidiary, Bavaria Fernsehproduktion, into a joint-venture production subsidiary, with ZDF Enterprises co-producing and handling international distribution of the company's projects outside of Germany.

 In January 2011, ZDF Enterprises acquired a 49% minority stake in factual entertainment and documentary production division Studio Hamburg DocLights from NDR's Hamburg-based film and television production and service company Studio Hamburg Production Group (who they founded the division one year earlier in 2010), establishing a partnership with the two production companies.
 The former would co-prooduce and distribute Studio Hamburg Doclights' productions, as Studio Hamburg Production Group continued to hold a 51% stake in documentary division Studio Hamburg DocLights, alongside Jörn Röver, Michaela Hummel and Andreas Knoblauch, who continued to head the factual studio as CEOs.